Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 Installing only the essential plugins on your site is a good rule of thumb for beginners.
 Choose plugins with good reputations for speed and performance.

-The Query Monitor is a great tool for checking plugin speed and determining whether it is worth keeping a plugin on your site.
+The Query Monitor is an excellent tool for checking plugin speed and determining whether it is worth keeping a plugin on your site.
 It gives you a realistic idea of how long it takes to load each plugin.

 Limit/Disable Revisions